The anti-diagonal filtration: reduced theory and applications: Abstract

 \section{Abstract}

-Seidel and Smith introduced the graded fixed-point symplectic Khovanov cohomology group $Kh_{symp,inv}(K)$ for a knot $K \subset S^{3}$, as well as a spectral sequence converging to the Heegaard Floer homology group $\widehat{HF}(\DBC{K}\#(S^{2}\times S^{1}))$ with $E_{1}$-page isomorphic to a factor of $Kh_{symp,inv}(K)$ \cite{ss:R2}.
+Given a knot $K \subset S^3$, Seidel and Smith described a graded cohomology group $Kh_{symp,inv}(K)$, a variant of their symplectic Khovanov cohomology group \cite{ss:R2}.
+They also constructed a spectral sequence converging to the Heegaard Floer homology group $\widehat{HF}(\DBC{K}\#(S^{2}\times S^{1}))$ with $E^{1}$-page isomorphic to a summand of $Kh_{symp,inv}(K)$.
 A previous paper \cite{et:R} showed that the higher pages of this spectral sequence are knot invariants.
 Here we discuss a reduced version of the spectral sequence which directly computes $\widehat{HF}(\DBC{K})$.
 Under some degeneration conditions, one obtains a new absolute Maslov grading on the group $\widehat{HF}(\DBC{K})$.
 This occurs when $K$ is a two-bridge knot, and we compute the grading in this case.

-\section{Introduction}
+We also extract some $\mathbb{Q}$-valued knot invariants from this construction.

+\section{INTRODUCTION}

 Let $K \subset S^{3}$ be a knot, and let $\DBC{K}$ denote the double cover of $S^{3}$ branched along $K$.
-This paper is a continuation of a previous one \cite{et:R} in which we studied the invariance properties of the spectral sequence whose $E_{1}$ page is isomorphic to a factor of Seidel and Smith's fixed-point symplectic Khovanov cohomology group and which converges to the Heegaard Floer homology group $\widehat{HF}(\DBC{K}\#(S^{2}\times S^{1}))$.
+This paper is a continuation of a previous one \cite{et:R} in which we studied the invariance properties of the spectral sequence whose $E^{1}$ page is isomorphic to a direct summand of a particular variant of Seidel and Smith's symplectic Khovanov cohomology and which converges to the Heegaard Floer homology group $\widehat{HF}(\DBC{K}\#(S^{2}\times S^{1}))$.
 In \cite{et:R}, we proved that the filtered chain homotopy type of the filtered chain complex inducing this spectral sequence is a knot invariant; this implies that the higher pages of the spectral sequence are knot invariants also.
 The present paper will give a definition for a reduced version of the theory in the form of a filtration on the Heegaard Floer chain complex $\widehat{CF}(\DBC{K})$.
-The definition will resemble that for the original theory, and the ready should refer to \cite{et:R} for the prerequisite background material and some lemmas which will be useful here.